wgy1027/postFireSeverityAssessment/englishPronunciation.md

 ## Pronunciation of [ɪ]
 Sound [ɪ] is a short near-close near-front unrounded lax vowel, as in it[ɪt], hit[hɪt].
 - Position of the tongue (backness/height): The tongue is curved in the middle, but the tip is down, just behind the bottom front teeth.
-In this sound the tongue is not as close to the roof of the mouth as it is in sound [i:].
+In this sound the tongue is not as close to the roof of the mouth as it is in sound [i].
 - Lip position: Lips are in a neutral position; the corners of the lips are still pulled back a little bit, but without tension.
 - Jaw-dropping: The jaw is completely relaxed
 - Length: [ɪ] is a short sound.